lamahechag/lamahechag.github.io/_posts/2024-02-19-functional-pca.md

 ---
 layout: post
-title: Principal Component Analysis for functional data
+title: Principal Component Analysis for functional data (FPCA)
 date: 2024-01-19
 datatable: true
 published: true
 ---

-# Motivation
+## Motivation
-A few years ego in my job, I was dealing with datasets of time curves.
+A few years ego, in my job, I was dealing with datasets of time curves.
 It was needed to transform those curves to simple data-points, that allowed the use of a classical machine learning model.
 R and Python offered several package alternatives, but were not stable repositories(for production) and without the specific solution for multivariate 1d domain curves.

 This challenged me to understand in deep multivariate functional PCA.
-Fortunately I had some background of Functional analysis.
+Fortunately I had some background about Functional analysis.
 Here I develop the methods of chapter 8 from the book \[[^fn1]\].
-I translate the integral approximations, of functional eigen-problem, into a more friendly matrix representation of blocks, that reduces the functional PCA to the classical eigen-value matrix calculation.
+I translate the integral approximations, of functional eigen-problem, into a more friendly matrix representation of blocks.
+That reduces the functional PCA to the classical eigen-value matrix calculation.

-# Introduction
+## Introduction
 We usually use PCA for dimensionality reduction or to find the most important component of variation within a dataset.
 We use to do it with data-points, but real data are not just points, are curves(time series), are surfaces(images).
 Here is where functional analysis brings a general approach to find the principal components and reduce the data.